 Non-Supplanting Questionnaire

-Complete the required non-supplanting questionnaire by responding to the questions and providing explanations as necessary.
-See the Review Process section for more information on supplanting.
+The Non-Supplanting Questionnaire must be completed by responding to the questions and providing explanations as necessary.
+The Non-Supplanting Questionnaire must be signed by the PI and Co-PI(s).
+See the supplanting review section for more information on supplanting.

 Designation of Confidential and Proprietary Information